Much like shopping lists in the real world, lists in Haskell are very useful. List stores multiple homogeneous items in an index-based way.

 let a = 1 inside GHCI is the equivalent of writing a = 1 in a script and then loading it.

 ghci> let numberList = [1, 4, 6, 7] ghci> numberList [1, 4, 6, 7]

 As you can see, lists are denoted by square brackets and the values in the lists are separated by commas.
 If we tried a list like

-In haskell, we can append two list using the
+In Haskell, we can append two lists using the

 ghci> [1,2,3,4] ++ [5,6,7,8] [1,2,3,4,5,6,7,8]

 In addition to specifying the whole list at once using square brackets and commas, you can build them up piece by piece using the (:) operator pronounced "cons".

 The process of building up a list this way is often referred to as consing.